 Less benign is the armyworm whose young larvae feed heavily wreaking havoc on foliage.
 The armyworm reproduces rapidly as well, with from three to five generations in a single year.
 Biological control of Bacillus thuringiensis can be used to parasitize the larvae.
 Chemical control for the home gardener is limited in its usefulness.

 Cutworm larvae can eat clean through stems at the soil line.
 These pests are active at night but can be seen when the soil is disturbed during the day in their tell-tale curled C-shape.
 Cutworms, sort of like aphids, like almost everything to eat.

 They are difficult to treat.
 Remove all plant detritus from the area post-harvest or at least two weeks prior to replanting.
-Use plastic or foil collars around the plant stems, dug down into the soil several inches (7.5 to 15 cm.) to prevent the larvae from severing stems.
+Use plastic or foil collars around the plant stems, dug down into the soil several inches (8-15 cm.) to prevent the larvae from severing stems.
 Also, spread diatomaceous earth around the base of the plants which will cut the worms if they crawl over it.